ant-design/ant-design/components/form/index.en-US.md

 If the form has been decorated by `Form.create` then it has `this.props.form` property. `this.props.form` provides some APIs as follows:

+> Note: Before using `getFieldsValue` `getFieldValue` `setFieldsValue` and so on, please make sure that corresponding field had been registered with `getFieldDecorator`.

 | Property      | Description                          | Type       |
 |-----------|------------------------------------------|------------|
 | getFieldsValue | Get the specified fields' values.
 If you don't specify a parameter, you will get all fields' values. | Function([fieldNames: string[]]) |